It's more than just a number: Find out how your good credit score can benefit you.

 - Opt for a risk-based lender.
 Similar to P2P loans, some lenders will award different interest rates depending on your determined risk.
 The lower your risk, the better your rate will be.

 I don't have a good credit score.
 How can I improve it?

-- Check your credit file for ways to improve.
+- Check your credit report for ways to improve.
 A low credit score indicates negative listings on your credit file.
 While you can't remove negative listings, you may be able to improve some of your other listings.
 For example, if you aren't using your full credit card limit, you might consider reducing it.
 This indicates responsible borrowing and may improve your credit score.
 Check your credit report for free with finder today so you can identify listings that can be improved.

 - Repay your bills on time.
 Ensure that you make all your repayments on time.
 Even if there are high-risk listings that you cannot improve, your positive behaviour going forward will be looked upon favourably.